 Glycolysis is taking place in Cytoplasm.
 So Pyruvate is generated in Cytoplasm.
-This is to be transports into mitochondria by a Pyruvate transporter.
-It is a simport, where the hydrogen ion is transporter.
+This is to be transported into mitochondria by a Pyruvate transporter.
+It is a simport, where the hydrogen ion is a transporter.
 Here two different enzymes are involved based on the condition.
 They are Pyruvate dehydrogenase and Lactate dehydrogenase enzymes.
-There are 2 different conditions are monitor by the Pyruvate fate.
+There are 2 different conditions are monitored by the Pyruvate fate.

-- Anaerobic Condition (Absence of Oxygen) → It converts into Lactate
+- Anaerobic Condition (Absence of Oxygen) → It converts Glucose into Lactate

-- Aerobic Condition (Presence of Oxygen) → It converts into Acetyl~CoA
+- Aerobic Condition (Presence of Oxygen) → It converts Glucose into Acetyl~CoA

 In Myocytes in muscles, the Pyruvate is converted into Lactate.
 In the presence of the enzyme “Lactate dehydrogenase (LDH)”.
-In the reaction NADH+H+ is consumed.
-Lactate Dehydrogenase (LDH) is classical example for Isoenzyme (or) Isozyme.
+In the reaction, NADH+H+ is consumed.
+Lactate Dehydrogenase (LDH) is a classical example for Isoenzyme (or) Isozyme.
 The molecular weight is 1, 40,000.

 Pyruvate → Lactate + NAD+